Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Mass reconstruction

 \subsection{Mass density model best-fit parameters}

 In Fig.~\ref{fig:fitparams} we present the relation between the best-fit values of the posteriors for the parameters of all NFW and Einasto fits and we give the Pearson correlation coefficient for each pair of parameters.
-In the left panel we show with big stars the mean concentration per $M_{200}$ bin for NFW and compare to the concentration-mass relations in \citet{cui2018}.
-The concentration-mass relation obtained in this work with NFW follows the tendency of the \texttt{GADGET-MUSIC} clusters results from \textsc{The Three Hundred} in \citet{cui2018}.
+We define the best-fit parameters from the maximum point of multi-dimensional posterior distributions.
+In the left panel, we show with big stars the mean concentration per $M_{200}$ bin for NFW and compare to the concentration-mass relations in \citet{cui2018}.
+The concentration-mass relation obtained in this work with NFW follows the flat relation of the \texttt{GADGET-X} clusters results from \textsc{The Three Hundred} in \citet{cui2018}.
 See Sect.~\ref{sec:massreconstruction} for details.
-As a reference we also show the horizontal $c_{200} = 3$ line that corresponds to the concentration value fixed in \citet{giocoli2023} to obtain less biased masses when fitting tNFW density models.
+As a reference, we also show the horizontal $c_{200} = 3$ line that corresponds to the concentration value fixed in \citet{giocoli2023} to obtain less biased masses when fitting tNFW density models.